samklingdev/nextjs-work-at-etraveli/README.md

 * Added sr-only or labels where it could be hard for visual impairments or learning disabilities to understand otherwise.
 * MovieTable added keyboard shortcuts space and enter to select movie and setting aria-selected on select.

-### SEO
-* Only one H1 tag per page for SEO reasons.
-* Unique description for each page for SEO.
-Usually, but not always, this is what search engine will present in their search result.

-### CSS
-Tailwindcss

 ### Testing
 Unit testing with jest, react testing library e2e with playwright